interior of colosseum in Rome

 My Rome Colosseum History

-What has changed for visitors in 2024 is just how incredibly crowded the Colosseum has become.
-In 2024, the Colosseum probably ranks as the number one tourist site in Rome.
+What has changed for visitors in recent years is just how incredibly crowded the Colosseum has become.
+The Colosseum ranks as the number one tourist attraction in Rome.
 Even St. Peter’s and the Vatican aren’t that crowded (although they are pretty much overrun).

-Although I have no way of knowing for sure, I got the feeling during my most recent visit to the Colosseum in Rome that people were ticking it off their must-see list for Rome, whether they enjoyed it or not.
+Although I have no way of knowing for sure, I get the feeling during my most recent visit to the Colosseum that many people are ticking it off their must-see list, whether they are enjoying it or not.
 What a shame!
 Rome is so much more fabulous than the Colosseum.

-The Colosseum is cool, for sure.
+The Colosseum is amazing, for sure.
 But is it worth your time to go inside when you can snap a photo like the one below with zero effort?

 Should You Visit Rome and Not Go to the Colosseum?

-Consider visiting Rome and not visiting the Colosseum.
 Gasp!
 Should you do it?
-If you want to enjoy Rome and you’re visiting there between April to October, then I say yes, give the Colosseum a miss.
-Also forget the Vatican and the Sistine Chapel, although you might consider St. Peter’s since in my experience, the line moves fairly briskly and at least you’re outdoors for most of the wait.
+If you want to enjoy this marvelous city and you’re visiting between April to October, then I say yes, give the Colosseum a miss.
+Also forget the Vatican and the Sistine Chapel.
+You might consider visiting St. Peter’s since in my experience, the line moves fairly briskly and at least you’re outdoors for most of the wait.

 But back to the Colosseum.
-In this post, I’ll describe my visit there in early May 2024.
+In this post, I’ll describe my latest visit.
 You can then decide for yourself if it’s worth several hours of your precious sightseeing time.
-Or, would you be better off skipping the crowds and heading for some of Rome’s quieter and infinitely more lovely sights (more on these later)?
+Or, would you be better off skipping the crowds and heading for some of the city’s quieter and infinitely more lovely sights such as the cosy Keats-Shelley House near the Spanish Steps?

-Signing Up for a Tour: Smart Idea or ?
+Signing Up for a Colosseum Tour: Smart Idea or ?

-I’m a savvy traveler and so I knew that the early visitor beats the crowds.
-The two-hour guided tour of the Colosseum I signed up for started at 8 am and guaranteed first entry into the site.
-I imagined wandering through deserted passageways, the morning sun slanting pleasingly across the ancient ruins, the only sound the murmurs of the guide and perhaps a few tweeting birds.
+As a savvy traveler (or at least so I like to think!), I know that the early visitor beats the crowds.
+The two-hour guided tour of the Colosseum I sign up for starts at 8 am and guarantees first entry into the site.

-I mean, who starts sightseeing at 8 am?
-For sure, I’ll have the place to myself and perhaps a few other intrepid travelers willing to sign up for an early morning tour.
+I mean, who starts sightseeing so early in the morning?
+For sure, I’ll have the place to myself along with a handful of other intrepid travelers willing to sign up for an early morning tour.

 Finding the Tour

-Promptly at 7:50 am, I arrive at the meeting point across the street from one of the gates to enter the Colosseum and Forum.
-A knot of maybe fifty people all proffering cell phones is my clue that I’m in the right place.
+Promptly at 7:50 am, I arrive at the meeting point across the street from one of the entrances to the Colosseum and the Roman Forum.
+A small crowd of at least fifty people all proffering cell phones is my clue that I’m in the right place.
 I wait patiently for the beleaguered guide to check my phone, declare me valid, and press a small white sticker onto my chest.
 It’s now about 8:10 am, so obviously the tour doesn’t actually start at 8 am.

-While waiting, I snap a photo of the Forum across the street, looking splendid in the early morning sun of one of the first really warm days I’ve experienced in Rome on my current trip.
+While waiting, I snap a photo of the Roman Forum across the street.
+It looks splendid in the early morning sun of one of the first really warm days I’ve experienced in Rome on my current trip in early May.

 Waiting to Enter the Colosseum

-Several minutes later, we are ushered across the road to the entrance gate and told that the ticket takers open at 8:30 and that we will be first! (said with enthusiam, like it was a rare treat and not what we’d signed up for).
+Several minutes later, we are ushered across the road to the entrance gate and told that the ticket takers open at 8:30 and that we will be first! (said with enthusiasm, like it is a rare treat and not what we’ve signed up for).

 Ticket takers?
 I’d neglected to read the fine print of the tour.
-The cost does not include the cost of entry into the archaeological site (includes the Forum and Palatine Hill in addition to the Colosseum).
+The cost does not include the cost of entry into the archaeological site which includes the Forum and Palatine Hill in addition to the Colosseum.

 A word of warning: Check what’s included in your tour and opt for a tour that includes the entry cost so the guide already has your tickets.

-Lesson learned, I prepare to wait in line (at least I am close to the front) until the ticket booths open in another fifteen minutes.
+Lesson learned, I prepare to wait in line (at least I am close to the front) until the ticket booths open at 8:30–another fifteen minutes.
 After all, the guide has assured us that we’ll be first into the Colosseum.
 Isn’t that worth waiting a few extra minutes for?

-Remember the tweeting birds, the silence of the ancient stones, the glorious isolation!
+Remember the tweeting birds, the silence of the ancient stones, the gladiator ghosts reminiscing about gladiator fights, the glorious isolation!

 Buying a Ticket to the Colosseum